dmanish28/flashsale/README.md

 * Reduced stock number is stored back in cache and the customer registration info is removed from cache as one customer is allowed to purchase only once.
 * Persist order information in database

+### Assumptions:
+* A flash sale can have only one product.
+* Customer cannot register after the flashsale starts.
+* Purchase limit per customer is 1 for a flash sale.